-Fighting for the Rights of the Injured in Vermont & New Hampshire
+Fighting for the Rights of the Injured in Vermont, New Hampshire, and Florida

 Boating is a fantastic way to enjoy the waters of Vermont, but a fun excursion can quickly turn dangerous without the right amount of preparation and focus.
 In 2019, the United States Coast Guard recorded a total of 4,168 boat accidents that resulted in 613 deaths, 2,559 injuries, and roughly $55 million of damage to property nationwide.
 In 2019, compared to other U.S. states, Vermont had one of the highest boat accident fatality rates, at 10 deaths per 100,000 recreational registered vehicles.

 At Shillen Mackall & Seldon Law Office, our boating accident lawyers in Vermont protect the rights of anyone who has been wrongfully injured in a recreational or commercial boat accident.
 If your injury was caused by the reckless or careless behavior of another person or company, we will fight to win you compensation to pay for your medical bills and other accident-related expenses.

 Call us today at (802) 243-0078 to set up your free, no-obligation consultation with our boating accident attorneys in Vermont.